Ellestial/100-days-of-code/r1-log.md

   * Instead of my method of ctx.putImageData(img, 0, 0) at the bottom of each effect function, can instead just set imageData in setCanvas() to be the effect function:
     * Instead of: allRed(imageData)and setting putImageData at bottom
     * Do: imageData = allRed(imageData); and ctx.putImageData(imageData, 0, 0) right underneath and once.
 And then make sure to return imageData

+## Day 57: May 3, 2019

+**Today's Progress**: Started Day 20 challenge and some You Don't Know JS: Up and Going - Chapter 2 reading

+**Project Summary**: Create a text to speech program.

+**Thoughts**: Had a very demanding day that made working through this challenge difficult.
+I'll need a fresh mind tomorrow to revisit.